If you have any questions regarding a condition or treatment or one of our hospitals please let us know, and we will get back to you very soon.

 Our cataract surgery, available privately or through the NHS, involves removing your cataract and replacing it with a synthetic intraocular lens (IOL) to help restore your vision.
-Alternatively, our cataract refractive surgery not only removes your cataract, it also includes replacing your natural lens with a multi-focal lens meaning your dependence on glasses can be reduced or eradicated entirely.
+Alternatively, our cataract refractive surgery involves replacing your natural lens with a multi-focal lens, which means that your dependence on glasses can be greatly reduced or eradicated entirely.

 CONSULTANT OPHTHALMIC SURGEON: Miss Anna Maino

-Cataract cannot spread from eye to eye but it does tend to develop in both eyes around the same time asymmetrically.
+Cataracts cannot spread from one eye to another; however they do tend to develop in both eyes around the same time asymmetrically.
 It is possible to suffer from cataracts in just one eye.

-Typically, your consultant will not perform the cataract procedure on both eyes at the same time.
-Each eye will require a separate procedure.
+Typically, your expert consultant will not perform cataract removal on both eyes at the same time, with each eye requiring a separate procedure.
 If you need cataract surgery on both eyes then the procedures can generally be done within a few weeks of each other.

 No, the surgery itself only takes a few minutes and the majority of your recovery can be done in the comfort of your own home.